ericfortis/mockaton/README.md

 # Mockaton
 _Mockaton_ is a mock server for developing and testing frontends.

-It scans `Config.mocksDir` for files following a specific file name convention, which is similar to the URL paths.
+It scans `Config.mocksDir` for files following a specific directory and file name convention, which is similar to the URL paths.
 For example, the following file will be served for `/api/user/1234`
 ```
-api/
+-- api/
-api/user/
+   |-- user/
-api/user/[user-id].GET.200.json
+       |-- [user-id].GET.200.json
 ```

 By the way, [this browser